xsscx/srd/code/registers/Readme.md

 This Public Domain Repo is meant to Document the Results of Testing the iPhone 11 Registers.
 I can not find any similar resource.

+IF you are Landing here, the Code is run on an Apple Security Research Device.

+Please contribute Code and Knowledge into the Public Domain.

 iPhone 11 Register Tests
 =========